armytag/langs/qathebo/grammar/morphology.md

 #### Instrumental (*-gi*)

 The Instrumental case indicates which noun is used to perform the verb.
-This could be a tool as in %{+1}% below, a method as in %{+2}%, or even a collaborator as in %{+3}%.
+This could be a tool, a method, or even a collaborator.

 <div class="gloss">
 <p class="number"></p>